apache/kylin/website/_dev/howto_release.md

 {% endhighlight %}
 We will use the branch for the entire the release process.
 Meanwhile, we do not allow commits to the master branch.
 After the release is final, we can use `git merge --ff-only` to append the changes on the release branch onto the master branch.
 (Apache does not allow reverts to the master branch, which makes it difficult to clean up the kind of messy commits that inevitably happen while you are trying to finalize a release.)

-Now, set up your environment and do a dry run.
+Now, set up your environment and do an optional dry run.
 The dry run will not commit any changes back to git and gives you the opportunity to verify that the release process will complete as expected.

 If any of the steps fail, clean up (see below), fix the problem, and start again from the top.
 {% highlight bash %}